-This September was the third year the first graders from St. Andrew’s School on Whitmarsh Island toured the Farm to gather information to bring back to their own gardening projects at school.
+This November was the fourth year the first graders from St. Andrew’s School on Whitemarsh Island toured the Farm to gather information to bring back to their own gardening projects at school.
 The children garden in raised beds at school, a part of the curriculum.
 Nice!
 Future Gardeners.

 Education Coordinators Jane Kollmann and Joe Tyson have put together a list of tips that will make gardening at the Farm more successful for you.
 Check out their list under the “Education” tab , “Spring Gardening Tips.”

 And if you have a question, they can be reached at the phone numbers at the end of their list.